wp-plugins/codeqrcode-adsense/readme.txt

 [login](http://www.codeqrcode.com/analytics/qranalytics) to CodeQRCode and click statistics for desired QR code.
 Please note that only scans of dynamic QR codes are tracked.

-= Can I use this plugin to server Ad Sense or any other Ad code ?= Yes you can!
+= Can I use this plugin to server Ad Sense or any other Ad code? = Yes you can!
 This is bonus feature for you!
 Just go to plugin settings and enable Ad serving checkbox.
 It will reveal 3 fields where you can paste your ad code.
 Later in Appearance -> Widgets you can drag and drop CodeQRCode-Adsense widget to desired position.

 == Screenshots ==